 Help improve this page

-Want to contribute to this user guide?
-Choose the Edit this page on GitHub link that is located in the right pane of every page.
-Your contributions will help make our user guide better for everyone.
+To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.

-Access the Amazon EKS using Amazon PrivateLink
+Access Amazon EKS using Amazon PrivateLink

 You can use Amazon PrivateLink to create a private connection between your VPC and Amazon Elastic Kubernetes Service.
 You can access Amazon EKS as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or Amazon Direct Connect connection.
 Instances in your VPC don’t need public IP addresses to access Amazon EKS.